fthomas/refined/README.md

   Refinement Types via SMT and Predicate Abstraction
 * [Refinement Types in Typed Racket](http://blog.racket-lang.org/2017/11/adding-refinement-types.html)
-* [refined][refined.hs]: Refinement types with static and runtime checking for Haskell. **refined** was inspired this library and even stole its name!
+* [refined][refined.hs]: Refinement types with static and runtime checking for Haskell. **refined** was inspired by this library and even stole its name!
 * [refscript](https://github.com/UCSD-PL/refscript): Refinement Types for TypeScript
 * [Subtypes in Perl 6](https://design.perl6.org/S12.html#Types_and_Subtypes)